 “With IBM software to centrally manage information and drive case management, we now get a holistic view across our business that connects all departments to trusted content they need to serve customers more efficiently.
 We’re doing three times as much with our systems now as we did previously, but we’ve only added two staff members to the IT team,” said the Director of Information Management.
 “We predict a three-year ROI of $4 million using IBM, but as for the value in terms of transforming the way we do business, that’s beyond calculation.”

 The company is looking ahead to extend the use of software for collaboration, business rules, advanced analytics, and social software to optimize outcomes and work smarter.
 The long-term goal is to build out the IBM solution to the 5,000 remote consultants and vendors the company works with on a daily basis, providing a way for them to directly contribute content to the solution and collaborate closely with the project team.

 IBM products and services that were used in this case study.

 © Copyright IBM Corporation 2011 IBM Corporation Software Group Route 100 Somers, NY 10589 U.S.A.
-September 2011 All Rights Reserved IBM, the IBM logo, ibm.com and Unica are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
+Produced in the United States of America March 2011 All Rights Reserved IBM, the IBM logo, ibm.com and FileNet are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
 If these and other IBM trademarked terms are marked on their first occurrence in this information with a trademark symbol (® or ™), these symbols indicate U.S. registered or common law trademarks owned by IBM at the time this information was published.
 Such trademarks may also be registered or common law trademarks in other countries.
-A current list of IBM trademarks is available on the web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml Other company, product and service names may be trademarks or service marks of others.
-Please Recycle ZZC03100-USEN-00
+A current list of IBM trademarks is available on the Web at "Copyright and trademark information" at ibm.com/legal/copytrade.shtml